-My husband Henry, 11-year-old Anders, 10-year-old Finn, and I started in Boise and drove north to McCall.
+My husband Henry, sons Anders and Finn, and I started in Boise and drove north to McCall.
 When we passed through the little town of Cascade, we took a hard right onto Warm Lake Road.

 We drove 16 snow-covered miles to a pullout on the left side of the road, located at the turnoff for Forest Service Road 497A and the Big Creek Summit Trail.
 We had to do a little shoveling to make the pullout big enough to fit our car.
 Since 497A isn’t plowed, we snowshoed a short walk to the trailhead to begin our first hike.